esphome/esphome-project-template/README.md

 ## Instructions

 1. Use this repo template to [generate](https://github.com/esphome/esphome-project-template/generate) your own repository.
+   - Make sure to check `Include all branches` so that GitHub Pages is automatically enabled.
 2. Clone your new repository.
 3. Replace the `project-template-....yaml` files with your own YAML configuration(s).
 4.